AFLplusplus/AFLplusplus/docs/env_variables.md

   - With `AFL_QEMU_FORCE_DFL` you force QEMU to ignore the registered signal handlers of the target.

-  - When the target is i386/x86_64 you can specify the address of the function that has to be the body of the persistent loop using `AFL_QEMU_PERSISTENT_ADDR=start addr`.
+  - When the target is i386/x86_64, you can specify the address of the function that has to be the body of the persistent loop using `AFL_QEMU_PERSISTENT_ADDR=start addr`.

-  - `AFL_QEMU_PERSISTENT_GPR=1` QEMU will save the original value of general purpose registers and restore them in each persistent cycle.
+  - With `AFL_QEMU_PERSISTENT_GPR=1` QEMU will save the original value of general purpose registers and restore them in each persistent cycle.

   - Another modality to execute the persistent loop is to specify also the `AFL_QEMU_PERSISTENT_RET=end addr` env variable.
 With this variable